 Most dentistry looks like dentistry.
 Our goal is to provide dentistry that is undetectable.
 We replace existing dental crowns and fillings with restorations that look and feel like your natural teeth.

 Where damage to a person’s teeth is extreme, and apparently beyond repair, we can use porcelain crowns to make the smile appear “as new”.
 This is an extremely reliable technique for repairing the most severe of dental problems, even permanently replacing missing teeth to offer a complete smile and a functional bite.
-We are renowned for the quality of our work and the fantastic changes we make for people using this technology.
+Our Sammamish restorative dentistry team is renowned for the quality of our work and the fantastic changes we make for people using this technology.
 These treatments are used for a long-lasting correction of major dental problems.
 It is usual for these treatments to last for 15 to 20 years, which is as close to permanent as dental treatment can get.

 How long does it take to fit a dental crown?